nbarhamvc/scriptarchive/README.md

 - [Supported languages and platforms](https://docs.veracode.com/r/r_supported_table) – showing our full language coverage for SAST Sandbox/Policy Scans.
 Please note, at present the Pipeline Scan language coverage is reduced, [see current list here](https://docs.veracode.com/r/About_Pipeline_Scan_Prerequisites).

 - Static Analysis (SAST) identifies potentially exploitable flaws in code you have written.
-SAST scans can be conducted using a variety of methods - see 'Methods of Scanning' for more info.
+SAST scans can be conducted using a variety of methods - see 'Methods of submitting scans' below for more info.

 - Software Composition Analysis (SCA) identifies known vulnerabilities for your open-source dependencies.
 Basic results are generated automatically when packaging and scanning your app for Upload and Scan SAST, with more in-depth results visible using Agent-based SCA (see below).